-We believe that competitive performance in the semiconductor market generally depends on several factors, including the breadth of a company's product line, the strength and depth of its channels to market, technological innovation, product development execution, technical support, customer service, quality, reliability, capacity and price.
-In addition, manufacturing process and package technologies that provide differentiated levels of performance are a competitive factor for our Analog products and customers' prior investments in software development is a competitive factor for our Embedded Processing products.
+We believe that competitive performance in the semiconductor market generally depends on several factors, including the breadth of a company's product line, the strength and depth of its channels to market, technological innovation, product development execution, technical support, customer service, quality, reliability, manufacturing capacity and capabilities and price.
+In addition, manufacturing process and package technologies that provide differentiated levels of performance and a structural cost advantage are competitive factors for our Analog products, and customers' prior investments in software development is a competitive factor for our Embedded Processing products.